trade-tariff/trade-tariff-lambdas-fpo-search/README.md

                         the learning rate to train the network with --max-epochs MAX_EPOCHS
-                        the maximum number of epochs to train the network for --device {auto,cpu,mps,cuda}
+                        the maximum number of epochs to train the network for --batch-size BATCH_SIZE
+                        the size of the batches to use when training the model.
+You should increse this if your GPU has tonnes of RAM!
+  --device {auto,cpu,mps,cuda}
                         the torch device to use for training. 'auto' will try to select the best device available.
+  --embedding-batch-size EMBEDDING_BATCH_SIZE
+                        the size of the batches to use when calculating embeddings.
+You should increse this if your GPU has tonnes of RAM!
+  --embedding-cache-checkpoint EMBEDDING_CACHE_CHECKPOINT
+                        how often to update the cached embeddings.
 ```

 ### Benchmarking the model